sahild22/Missing-Poker-Cards/README.md

 # How to Run:
 * Copy Poker Input File.txt to HDFS
 * Make the .jar file of MissingPokerCards.java
-* Run .jar file on Poker Input File.txt on HDFS
+* Run MissingPokerCards.jar file on Poker Input File.txt using the command:
+'''
+hadoop jar MissingPokerCards.jar Poker\ Input\ File.txt output
+'''